netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b><a href="#flowcollectorspecexportersindexkafka">kafka</a></b></td>
         <td>object</td>
         <td>
-          kafka describes the kafka configuration (address, topic...) to send enriched flows to.<br/>
+          kafka configuration, such as address or topic, to send enriched flows to.<br/>
         </td>
         <td>false</td>
       </tr></tbody>